ShowShark Client Features

 - Status bar hidden during active playback (iOS/visionOS)

-- Navigation bar and toolbar hidden during active playback (all platforms)
+- Navigation bar and toolbar hidden during active playback

 - Conditional application based on modal vs. navigation presentation